 With such major employers based in Arlington, the housing market has always remained relatively stable over the years.
 In its early days, when the economy was reliant on the oil field and Six Flags, both the price of oil and recessionary periods can hurt.
 Yet the price for a barrel of oil has essentially stabilized with fewer spikes than in the past.
 As for entertainment, when wallets are squeezed there is less room for such an outlay.

 As home values increase each year, so do the maximum 2023 Conforming Loan Limits.
 Each year the Federal Housing Finance Agency, or FHFA, compares the national median home price with the previous year.
-If there is an increase, the conforming limit will be increased for the following year based upon the percentage increase in value.
+If there is an increase, the conforming limit will be increased for the following year based on the percentage increase in value.
 That means each time the conforming limits are raised so too does the jumbo minimum loan amount.

 For 2023, any loan amount above $726,200 is considered a jumbo in Texas.
 Jumbo loan guidelines will generally require a higher credit score, asset requirements, and other guidelines.
 However, Jumbo loans are approved just like other mortgages as it relates to process and documentation.

 Most jumbo loan programs ask for a greater down payment compared to conforming mortgages.
 A minimum of 20 or 25 percent down payment is common for most banks and lenders.
 One of the primary reasons for this is the lack of any private mortgage insurance for jumbo loan amounts.
 Private mortgage insurance or “PMI” companies can provide an insurance policy for a conforming amount but not all jumbo programs.